How to Revise for IB English Literature: Tactics That Work

 For more great advice on creating a revision schedule, check out our article on the best ways to create an exam timetable.

-For a lot of students, the unseen element of the IB Language A: Literature course is the part of the exam that fills them with the most anxiety.
-You’ll be presented with texts that you’ve never seen, so won’t be able to rely on your notes.
+For many students, the unseen element of the IB Language A: Literature course is the part of the exam that causes them the most anxiety.
+You’ll be presented with texts that you’ve never seen, so you won’t be able to rely on your notes.

 Consider the following approaches: